 #2.
 That he understands the goals of B2B tech brands (i.e. he understands content has a greater purpose)

 #3.
 That he’s confident in his abilities (without being arrogant or cheesy)

 This is a great example of “less is more.”
-Without going into too much detail, the writers makes it known that he is qualified, focused and eager to work with like-minded marketers.
+Without going into too much detail, the writer makes it known that he is qualified, focused, and eager to work with like-minded marketers.

 Aside from the great background and proof-points, what makes this writer’s bio stand out is the section on how she works with brands.
 Some writers price themselves out of certain engagements when they become too strict with rates.
 This writer has wisely chosen to let brands know that rates can be determined on a per-project basis, leaving room for flexibility and increasing her odds that a brand will opt to work with her.